 Schedule: Monday - Thursday: 8:00a - 5:00p | Friday: 8:00a - 2:00p

-Celiac Disease
+Celiac Disease Specialists in Concord, NC

-Celiac disease is an immune reaction to eating gluten, a protein found in wheat, barley and rye.
+Celiac disease is an immune reaction to eating gluten, a protein found in wheat, barley, and rye.
 If you have celiac disease, eating gluten triggers an immune response in your small intestine that, over time, can cause damaging inflammation to the intestinal lining.

-Classic signs of celiac disease are diarrhea and weight loss, but many people experience few, if any, digestive symptoms.
+Classic signs of celiac disease are diarrhea and weight loss, but many people experience few if any, digestive symptoms.
 Other signs of the disease include:

 • Fatigue or paleness (resulting from anemia)